Saifullahfarrukh/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

+Answer: The area is 0.000000 square units.
+No this result is not correct.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+Answer: The area is 0.000000 square units.
+No answer is not correct because the formula of area is 1\2 * length * width and compiler considers 1\2 as zero so it gives every value zero

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

+Answer: Done